 For developers who are interested in defect detection, Luau provides a strict mode, which acts much like a traditional, sound, type system.
-This has the goal of "no false negatives" that is any run-time error is flagged.
+This has the goal of "no false negatives" where any possible run-time error is flagged.
 This is formalized using:

-- Operational semantics: a reduction judgment $M \rightarrow N$ on terms. - Values: a subset of terms representing a successfully completed evaluation.
+- Operational semantics: a reduction judgment $M \to N$ on terms. - Values: a subset of terms representing a successfully completed evaluation.